Milstein/getting-started-with-docker-for-the-nodejs-dev/post.md

 *   Introduction (What's Docker and why use it)
 *   Installation
 *   Docker Hub and Dockerfiles
-*   Docker Pull: Pulling a Node.js image
+*   Docker Pull: Pulling an Ubuntu image
-*   Docker Run: Running our Node.js image and accessing the container
+*   Docker Run: Running our Ubuntu image and accessing the container
-*   Docker Commit: Installing express, starting our app and committing the changes
+*   Docker Commit: Installing node, npm, express and committing the changes
 *   Docker Push: Pushing our container back so other people can use it

 #### Notes: